 - Arroz de Verduras – Rice and Vegetables

 - Arroz y Costillejas – Rice and Ribs

-The patron saint of Mojácar is San Augustine and his day is celebrated on the 28th August each year.
-Holy week is especially spectacular with floats and processions each day.
+The patron saint of Mojácar is San Agustín and his day is celebrated on 28 August each year.
+Holy Week is especially spectacular in Mojácar, with floats and processions every day.

-One of the most popular festivals of the year is the traditional re-enactment of ‘Moors and Christians’, which takes place on the nearest weekend to 10th June.
-The fiesta celebrates the heroic acts that led to exchanges of culture and religion between the rival factions, the highlight is a spectacular procession from the highest point in the village, to the lowest by the fountain.
+One of the most popular annual festivals is the traditional “Moors and Christians” re-enactment, which takes place on the closest weekend to 10 June.
+The fiesta celebrates heroic acts that led to exchanges of culture and religion between the rival factions, and the highlight is a spectacular procession from the highest point in the village to the lowest (by the fountain).